GabCopetti/Goodreads_Ratings_ML_Project/README.md

 - Goodreads_Project_Report.pdf: a report with a summary of the steps taken and the results obtained.

 - Goodreads_Dataset_Data_Analysis.ipynb: Jupyter notebook in which exploratory data analysis was used to summarize main characteristics and to check for patterns within the data.
-Data cleaning was performed, as well preliminary feature selection.
+Data cleaning was performed, as well as preliminary feature selection.

-- Goodreads_Dataset_Model_and_Evaluation: Jupyter notebook in which four regression algorithms are used to predict the average rating, using different sets of features.
+- Goodreads_Dataset_Model_and_Evaluation.ipynb: Jupyter notebook in which four regression algorithms were trained and tested using different sets of features.

 - books.csv: original dataset provided in the course.

 - books_edited.csv: corrections were made to the original books.csv for it to become readable.

 - books_processed.csv: dataset after data analysis, cleaning and preliminary feature selection.
-This file is produced by the Goodreads_Dataset_Data_Analysis.ipynb notebook.
+This file is produced by the Goodreads_Dataset_Data_Analysis.ipynb notebook and used in the Goodreads_Dataset_Model_and_Evaluation.ipynb.

 ## **Installation**